jsartisan/frontend-challenges/apps/www/content/blog/how-to-contribute/index.md

 ## Final Notes

 We hope that this guide has helped you get started with contributing to FrontendChallenges.
-If you have any questions, please do not hesitate to reach out to us on [Twitter](https://twitter.com/frontendchllngs) or [Discord](https://discord.gg/4NjZ2zr).

 Happy Coding!